• Skip to primary navigation

 If desired, you can make the red enchilada sauce from scratch!
 It's incredibly delicious and so simple to make.
 Here's how:

-You can now use this homemade sauce in place of the store-bought stuff in the recipe!
+You can now use this homemade sauce in place of the store-bought stuff in this venison enchilada casserole!

 A glass measuring cup filled with homemade red enchilada sauce with a whisk set inside it.